hotforfeature/origami/README.md

 Next install Polymer and any other custom elements.

 ```
+$ bower install --save Polymer/polymer#^2.0.0-rc.7
-$ bower install --save Polymer/polymer#2.0.0-rc.5
+$ bower install --save webcomponents/webcomponentsjs#^1.0.0-rc.11
 ```

 Projects should add the `bower_components/` directory to their `.gitignore` file.

 ### Polyfills

 When targeting browsers that do not natively support WebComponents, polyfills are required.
-The app must wait for the `WebComponentsReady` event before bootstrapping.
+The app must wait for the polyfills before bootstrapping.

 Origami recommends using the `webcomponents-loader.js` polyfill.
 This script will check for native browser support before loading the required polyfills.